ptl-harsh/Donation--Dapp/README.md

 - React
 - TailwindCSS
 - Javascript
-- solidity
+- Solidity
 - Thirdweb -  A Web3 development framework for creating, releasing, and deploying smart contracts.

 #### Project Structure
+- Front-end Parts: Located in the client folder.
 - Back-end Parts (solidity): Located in the web3 folder.
-- Front-end Parts: Located in the client folder.

 ### Blockchain Importance
 - Transparency: All transactions and campaign activities are recorded on the blockchain, ensuring transparency and preventing fraud.